ISKN/Pulse/README.md

 **The program is slow.**
 Maybe your GPU isn't powerful enough.
 If you're on a laptop, you can try forcing your PC to use the GPU instead of the chipset (on windows: right click -> run with graphics processor).
-If it's still too slow, open 'src/general.h' and comment `#define ENABLE_BACKGROUND`.
-Recompile and run.
-This will disable the background, which is probably the source of your problems.
+If it's still too slow, open the settings and disable the background.
+This will probably fix your problem.

 ### TODO
 * Finish commenting stuff
 * Set the OS X project up and make a release version
-* Make a small tool to change the song, detect its tempo and synchronize it with a simple GUI
+* Add a tempo detection feature to the settings tool

 ## How it works